-- a new letter of support from Ph.D. advisor - explanation of delay in MS completion e Hall Street -1491 -2138 -3991 c.edu
+- a new letter of support from Ph.D. advisor - explanation of delay in MS completion

 These materials should be submitted to the Graduate Program Director by the 12th week of the last semester of the master's.

 XXIII.
 APPENDIX Seminar Requirement Policy